JasonG22/Telegram-Bot/README.md

 Jason bot is a simple telegram bot in python that uses the python-telegram library.

-It  provides links to various socials such as Linkedin, github, email
+It  provides links to my various socials such as Linkedin, github, email

 Link to see how it works https://youtube.com/shorts/3THS7URXsSY?feature=share

 I setup the bot using Telegrams API bot token.